 Whether near or far, the church will continue to . . .

-- We will continue to worship together even while physically apart through live streaming and by preserving the services on various platforms (church website, Second on the Mount podcasts, YouTube channel, Facebook).
+- We will continue to worship in person and online through live streaming and by preserving the services on various platforms (church website, Second on the Mount podcasts, YouTube channel, Facebook).

-- For information on and safety protocols regarding the reopening of on-site worship, please visit our WORSHIP TIMES page.
-For the time being, the sanctuary capacity has been set at 200 attendees.
+- For information on safety protocols regarding on-site worship, please visit our WORSHIP TIMES page.

 Seek truth through education: